We

 All lambs are vaccinated for Clostridium perfringens

 types C&D, tetanus, and caseous lymphadenitus.
-Retained and purchased
+Retained and

 breeding stock are further vaccinated with Covexin-8 to